 Since we are also conducting calls for projects for two other funding programs (Prop AA Vehicle Registration Fee and Transportation for Clean Air County Program) in an overlapping timeframe, we will consider the amount and timing of funding availability of all three funding programs, as well as their specific requirements and purposes, in order to match projects with the most fitting funding sources as part of the application evaluation.
 We will also work with sponsors to identify and support Prop K allocations to provide all or a portion of the required local match.
-Other strategic considerations include upcoming funding opportunities through the MTC's anticipated Regional Measure 3 bridge toll revenue measure, MTC Climate Program, Air District's regional TFCA program and CARB's Cap and Trade program.
+Other strategic considerations include upcoming funding opportunities through the MTC's anticipated Regional Measure 3 bridge toll revenue measure, MTC Climate Program, Air District's regional TFCA program and the California Air Resources Board's (CARB's) Cap and Trade program.